stdware/qwindowkit/README.md

 agent->setSystemButton(QWK::WindowAgentBase::Maximize, myTitleBar->maxButton());
 agent->setSystemButton(QWK::WindowAgentBase::Close, myTitleBar->closeButton());
 ```
+Doing this does not mean that these buttons' click events are automatically associated with window events, you still need to manually connect the signals and slots to emulate the native window's behaviors.

+On macOS, this step can be skipped because it is more appropriate to use the buttons provided by the system.

-Set hit-test visible hint to let `WidgetWindowAgent` know the widgets that desire to receive mouse events.
+Last but not least, set hit-test visible hint to let `WidgetWindowAgent` know other widgets that desire to receive mouse events.

 ```c++
 agent->setHitTestVisible(myTitleBar->menuBar(), true);